LOuroboros/pokeemerald/docs/DEV_NOTES.md

 ### High Priority
 #### That means things that I should do as fast as possible.

+* Look into `src/fonts.c` and adjust the width of the shiny star glyph to solve the problem with long species names/nicknames.
 * Finish the dusk time palettes for the Day/Night system and merge it.
   * But before that I should try to merge Merrrp's branch which also includes a dynamic overworld palette system, overworld shadows and following Pokémon.
 * Complete the features and credits list.